How Much Does It Cost to Do Closed Captioning In-House?

 In-House Captioning Cost Calculation

-Let’s walk through each step in the in-house captioning workflow and estimate its cost.
+Let’s walk through each step in the in-house captioning workflow and estimate the cost.

 There are three main components in creating captions for video content: transcribing the video, synchronizing the text, controlling quality, and then managing the overall process.